neetware/macfetch/README.md

 # MacFetch, the dedicated macOS neofetch clone!

-User submitted message: (message goes here)
+User submitted message: "Wow, this is super cool!" - You, probably
-Notice: Messages are updated when a user edits the readme and the PR gets accepted :)

 # Screenshot: